tylerhou/site-old/content/posts/binary-search-with-confidence.md

 binary_search(array, lambda x: x < 6);
 ```

-### What happens if the element we're looking for isn't in the array?
+### What happens if the target element is missing?

 Consider the same array, except with 6 changed to 7.
 Let's repeat our
 algorithm, searching for 6.
 I'll omit the middle steps for brevity.